michaeldai1006/TDOuroboros/README.md

 - [License](license)

 ## Why TDOuroboros
 TDOuroboros is an iOS library written in Swift which provides the ability to chain async tasks, such as animation tasks, HTTP request tasks, etc.
-Traditionally, connects async tasks can be done by nesting completion handlers, such as:
+Traditionally, connect async tasks can be done by nesting completion handlers, such as:
 ```swift
 import UIKit